cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Context Setup

-Both modes of the OPRF involve an offline setup phase.
+Both modes of the POPRF involve an offline setup phase.
 In this phase, both the client and server create a context used for executing the online phase of the protocol.
 The key pair (`skS`, `pkS`) should be generated by calling either `GenerateKeyPair` or `DeriveKeyPair`.